-Introduction of Kashan:
+Introduction of Kashan

-Many travelers, who make a journey to Iran, would like to visit Kashan because of its beautiful sights and various old and traditional arts attributed to this town.
-As it is on the main highway from Tehran to Isfahan and has got interesting sights to see, people usually stop here for a few hours if not for a night to learn more about it.
+Many travelers, who make a journey to Iran, would like to visit Kashan tourist attractions because they know there are beautiful sites and various old and traditional arts attributed to this city.
+As it is on the main highway from Tehran to Isfahan and has got interesting places to visit, people usually stop here for a few hours if not for a night to learn more about it.

 Traditionally Kashan has been famous for producing silk, carpets, velvet, rose water and potteries.
 Today, in addition to those traditional products, Kashan’s automotive industry produces cars and motorcycles as well as other goods in its factories.